 2. Multihoming failover: Even without referrals, any form of host or site multihoming that involves multiple IP addresses for the same host fails if IP addresses are used to bind transport sessions to applications.
-If the path using address α fails, we need the transport session to switch to address β .
-This problem [1, 20] has stymied most attempts to design scalable solutions for multihoming.
+If the path using address $\alpha$ fails, we need the transport session to switch to address $\beta$ .
+This problem [RFC3582] [RFC4177] has stymied most attempts to design scalable solutions for multihoming.
 As a result, multihomed sites prefer to have a single provider-independent address prefix that needs its own BGP4 routing entry.
-Therefore the Internet is at some long-term risk of a blow-out of the wide area routing table to at least several million entries [26].
+Therefore the Internet is at some long-term risk of a blow-out of the wide area routing table to at least several million entries [RFC4984].

-3. Dual stack operation: In a way this is the same as the previous case, except that α is an IPv6 address and β is an IPv4 address.
+3. Dual stack operation: In a way this is the same as the previous case, except that $\alpha$ is an IPv4 address and $\beta$ is an IPv6 address.
 Difficulties will arise if a transport session or a multiparty application needs to switch to the other version of IP for some reason.

-4. Multiple Interfaces: A host, especially but not exclusively a mobile host, may have at least two Internet connections via two different interfaces and probably two different providers - for example 3G/4G/LTE and WiFi - with different latency, throughput, battery impact, and cost [6].
+4. Multiple Interfaces: A host, especially but not exclusively a mobile host, may have at least two Internet connections via two different interfaces and probably two different providers - for example 3G/4G/LTE and WiFi - with different latency, throughput, battery impact, and cost [RFC6418].
 Like the two previous cases, there will be multiple addresses, and in addition applications might want to choose one interface or another for reasons such as price/performance tradeoff or battery conservation.
-Analysis in the IETF has shown that a key part of these scenarios is the concept of a provisioning domain, defined as 'a consistent set of network configuration information' normally derived from the service provider behind a given interface [2].
+Analysis in the IETF has shown that a key part of these scenarios is the concept of a provisioning domain - defined as "a consistent set of network configuration information" normally derived from the service provider behind a given interface [draft-anipko-mif-mpvd-arch].
 Different provisioning domains may provide better, worse or non-existent routes to specific addresses, and may even provide different views of the DNS.

 5. Roaming: If a host is roaming while connected, it may experience an unpredictable change of address or even of address family.
-It may move from being behind a NAT to having a global IP address, or vice versa.
-Thus, the impact is similar to the two previous cases, with or without NAT.
+It may even move from being behind a NAT to having a global IP address, or vice versa.
+Thus, the impact may be similar to either or both of the above, with or without NAT traversal.

-6. Renumbering: If a site is renumbered, transport sessions in progress will fail - essentially the same situation as multihoming failover.
-Although rare, site renumbering is considered very important to ensure future scaling of the wide-area routing system [11, 21].
+6. Renumbering: If a site is renumbered, transport sessions in progress will fail - essentially the same situation as multhoming failover.
+Although rare, site renumbering is considered very important to ensure future scaling of the wide-area routing system [RFC5887, RFC6879].